bassettsj/bassettsj.github.com/_posts/js/2014-11-07-javascript-interview-questions.md

 ---
-title: Common JavaScript Interview Questons
+title: Common JavaScript Interview Questions
 category: js
 tags:
  - js
  - interviews
  - professional development
 layout: post
-published: false
+published: true
 ---

 After interviewing at a bunch of start-ups and other companies over the past month.
 I have gotten a bunch of white-board challenges, I have previously never been asked to use a dry erase marker to solve problems.
 Besides learning how terrible my handwritten code punctuation is, I learned some neat tricks and tips for solving these problems.